 The entrance to Mor Paeng Waterfall

-WHAT TO EXPECT AT MOR PAENG WATERFALL
+WHAT TO EXPECT AT MOE PAENG WATERFALL

-Mo Paeng Waterfall has more than just one set of falls, in fact there is a collective of swimming holes and two or three smaller waterfalls at this one location.
+Mo Paeng Waterfall has more than just one set of falls, in fact, there is a collective of swimming holes and two or three smaller waterfalls at this one location.

 Drone shot of Mor Paeng Waterfall

 There is a shallow rock pool at the base of these falls, which aren’t that spectacular, to be honest, so don’t get your hopes up here.
-It was more just a flow of water running down some boulders into this a freshwater swimming hole.
+It was more just a flow of water running down some boulders into this freshwater swimming hole.

-Mo Paeng Waterfall in Pai
+Mo Paeng Waterfall Pai

-More sets of falls at Mor Paeng Waterfall
+More sets of falls

-Pai has hundreds of accommodations to choose from, so I have narrowed it down to a few of my personal favourite places to stay in Pai to suit budget backpackers and luxury travellers.
-See the list of accommodations below that I personally recommend:
+Pai has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Pai Island Resort